 Flatten and shape into a nice, round pancake shape and fry until golden brown on the bottom.

-Turn the boxty and continue to cook until golden brown on top, too.
+Turn the potato pancakes and continue to cook until golden brown on top, too.
 Turn the heat down if they are browning too quickly (remember there are raw potatoes which need to cook).

 Continue to add a little butter and fry the boxty until all the batter is finished.

-Serve the traditional Irish boxty hot, as desired, with or without toppings.
+Serve the pancakes hot, as desired, with or without toppings.
 I love them with HP Sauce!

-Don’t miss another post, sign up for my free subscription at the bottom of this post.
+Don’t miss another post, sign up for my free subscription.

 Ingredients